CWRiddle/MakeChangeProject/README.md

 # MakeChangeProject

 ### Overview
-This program will ask the user how much an item costs, ask how they will pay, and return the change owed in the appropriate denominations.
+This program asks the user how much an item costs, asks how much they will pay, and returns the change owed in the appropriate denominations.

--This program asks the user for more money if the amount to pay entered is lower than the amount due
+--Will ask user for more money if the amount entered is lower than the amount due.

--This program asks the user if they would prefer to receive their change in denominations greater than twenty dollar bills if the change owed exceeds 100 dollars.
+--Offers option to give change in higher denominations than twenty.

 ### Technologies Used
 -Java